 So, what is it like living in Lancaster, Pennsylvania?
 Perhaps the most important reasons to love Lancaster are:

-If you love big cities, but don’t love big city prices, living in Lancaster County gives you easy access to many of the major Northeast cities.
-This way, you don’t need to pick just one city you love—you get access to four at once.
+If you love big cities but don’t love big city prices, living in Lancaster County gives you easy access to many of the major Northeast cities.
+This way, you don’t need to pick just one city you love — you get access to multiple at once.

 Here’s what it takes to get to NYC from Lancaster:

 Philly is home to the Flyers, Eagles, 76ers, Union and Phillies, so if you’re a sports fan, there’s no better place to catch a game and show your Pennsylvania pride.
 In addition to Flyers hockey games, the Wells Fargo Center hosts many concerts and shows throughout the year, so if sports aren’t your thing, you can still have a blast.

 Philadelphia also has a rich history, and with several interesting museums and changing exhibits, there are plenty of sights to see, art to enjoy and science to explore.

 Here’s what to expect when heading to Philly:

 If you want a city with a gorgeous waterfront and irresistible crab cakes, Baltimore, MD, is the place to go.
 The Ravens, a team named after Edgar Allan Poe’s famous poem, make their home here.
 During football season, you can catch a game at M&T Bank Stadium.